weewx/weewx/docs_src/utilities/weectl-import-common-opt.md

-Before starting, it's worth running the utility with the `--help` flag to see how `wee_import` is used:
+Before starting, it's worth running the utility with the `--help` flag to see how `weectl import` is used:

 ```
-wee_import --help
+weectl import --help
 ```
 ```
-usage: wee_import --help
+usage: weectl import --help
-       wee_import --import-config=IMPORT_CONFIG_FILE
+       weectl import --import-config=IMPORT_CONFIG_FILE
                      [--config=CONFIG_FILE]
-            [--date=YYYY-mm-dd | --from=YYYY-mm-dd[THH:MM] --to=YYYY-mm-dd
-            [THH:MM]]
-            [--dry-run]
-            [--verbose]
-            [--no-prompt]
-            [--suppress-warnings]
+                     [[--date=YYYY-mm-dd] | [[--from=YYYY-mm-dd[THH:MM]] [--to=YYYY-mm-dd[THH:MM]]]]
+                     [--dry-run][--verbose]
+                     [--no-prompt][--suppress-warnings]

 Import observation data into a WeeWX archive.

-Options:
+optional arguments:
   -h, --help            show this help message and exit
-  --config CONFIG_FILE  Use configuration file CONFIG_FILE.
+  --config FILENAME     Path to configuration file.
   --import-config IMPORT_CONFIG_FILE
-                        Use import configuration file IMPORT_CONFIG_FILE.
+                        Path to import configuration file.
   --dry-run             Print what would happen but do not do it.
   --date YYYY-mm-dd     Import data for this date.
 Format is YYYY-mm-dd.
   --from YYYY-mm-dd[THH:MM]
                         Import data starting at this date or date-time.
-Format
-                        is YYYY-mm-dd[THH:MM].
+Format is YYYY-
+                        mm-dd[THH:MM].
   --to YYYY-mm-dd[THH:MM]
                         Import data up until this date or date-time.
-Format is
+Format is YYYY-mm-
-                        YYYY-mm-dd[THH:MM].
+                        dd[THH:MM].
   --verbose             Print and log useful extra output.
   --no-prompt           Do not prompt.
-Accept relevant defaults and all y/n
+Accept relevant defaults and all y/n prompts.
-                        prompts.
   --suppress-warnings   Suppress warnings to stdout.
-Warnings are still
+Warnings are still logged.
-                        logged.

-wee_import will import data from an external source into a WeeWX
-archive.
-Daily summaries are updated as each archive record is
+Import data from an external source into a WeeWX archive.
+Daily summaries are updated as
-imported so there should be no need to separately rebuild the daily
+each archive record is imported so there should be no need to separately rebuild the
-summaries.
+daily summaries.
 ```

 ## Options